renpy/renpy/sphinx/source/translation.rst

 * If the RENPY_LANGUAGE environment variable is set, that language is used.
-* If :var:`config.language` is set, that language is used.
+* If :var:`config.language` is set, that language is used, overriding all of the following.
 * If the game has ever chosen a language in the past, that language is used.
 * If this is the first time the game has been run and :var:`config.enable_language_autodetect` is True, Ren'Py tries to autodetect the language using :var:`config.locale_to_language_function`.
 * If this is the first time the game has been run, :var:`config.default_language` is used.
-(This defaults to the None language.)
 * Otherwise, the None language is used.

 Translation Actions, Functions, and Variables